-Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.
+Pursuant to the requirements of Section 13 or 1 15(d) of the Securities Exchange Act o of 1934, the registrant has duly of caused this report to be signed or its behalf by the undersigned, thereunto duly authorized l.

 CIM Commercial Trust Corporation

 Dated: March 18, 2019 By: /s/ CHARLES E. GARNER II

 Charles E. Garner II

 Chief Executive Officer

-Dated: March 18, 2019 Ву: /s/ DAVID THOMPSON
+Dated: March 18, 2019 By: /s/ DAVID THOMPSON

 David Thompson

 Chief Financial Officer